brickstudymasons/brickstudy/README.md

 Installation with Anaconda/conda and/or mamba are the preffered methods.
 They are covered in the "Getting Started" section.
 If you wish to install with pip:

-Create and activate a virtual environment (see developer setup section for more details) Install brick package by running pip install brick.
+Create and activate a virtual environment (see developer setup section for more details) Install brickstudy package by running pip install brickstudy.
 Getting Started
 with the reccomended Conda setup
 How to get the notebooks running?
 Assuming the raw data set and metadata is available.
 Note for non-conda installations see next sections.